 – Took @NGSuperEagles some time to get to grips with Lesotho’s front two and wing-backs.— Solace Chukwu (@TheOddSolace) November 17, 2019

 – Samuel Chukwueze’s movement between the lines has been brilliant.

 – Osimhen: two assists.
 What an upgrade.
 Cannot wait for the goals start pouring in (and they will).#LESNGA #AFCON2021Q

-Moses Simon soon began to mirror the same movement on the other flank, and suddenly Nigeria had a situational 5v3 advantage in the middle of the pitch, and that forced Lesotho’s midfield two a little deeper.
-Consequently, Alex Iwobi’s influence on the game grew; it also helped that he had been the beneficiary of Victor Osimhen’s industry, firing from a tight angle to level the score.
+Moses Simon soon began to mirror the same movement on the other flank, and suddenly Nigeria had a situational 5v3 advantage in the middle of the pitch.
+This forced the Lesotho midfield two a little deeper and, as a result, Alex Iwobi’s influence on the game grew.
+In the 26th minute, he was the beneficiary of Victor Osimhen’s industry, receiving a through ball and firing home from a tight angle to level the score.

-There was also the beginning of a quite interesting attacking dynamic between Osimhen and Chukwueze.
-The latter now appears to take the former dropping deep as a cue to run in behind; against Benin, the Villarreal man struck the frame of the goal, here he was more precise with his head, looping a header over Ntsane Lichaba.
+There is also the beginnings of a quite interesting attacking dynamic between Osimhen and Chukwueze.
+The latter now appears to take the former dropping deep as a cue to run in behind.
+Against Benin, the Villarreal man struck the frame of the goal; here he was more precise with his head, looping a header over Ntsane Lichaba for the lead.